mirasac/intrdata/first/Notes.md

 - Do I have to reproduce also each intermediate passage, e.g. to obtain the GINsim network from gene list file?
 - Do we need to know all the biological aspects (e.g. each pathway) or few examples are sufficient?
 - Is it sufficient to send the work by email?
+- Node "SPOP" is source of four edges with negative effects in the supplied network, but in the Excel file "Montagud2022_interactions_sources.xlsx", of these four intercations only three have sign "-" and one has sign "+".
+Is it correct or are there errors between the file and the network?

 # Keywords
 - wild type